zainibeats/taskwise/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-## 🔒 Privacy-First Approach
+## 🔒 Data Storage Approach

-TaskWise uses browser localStorage for task persistence, which means:
+TaskWise now uses SQLite for task persistence, which means:

-- **Data Privacy**: All your task data remains on your device and is never sent to a server
+- **Self-Hosted**: All your task data remains on your server, not in the browser
-- **No Database Required**: Self-hosting is simple with no database configuration
-- **Offline Capability**: The app works even when offline (after initial load)
+- **Cross-Device Sync**: Access your tasks from any device by connecting to your self-hosted instance
+- **Data Persistence**: Your data is safely stored in a SQLite database file on your server
+- **Simple Setup**: No complex database configuration required - SQLite works out of the box

+The SQLite database is stored in the `data/taskwise.db` file in your project directory.

 ## 🏠 Self-Hosting Guide